What you should know . . .

-Insurance – Be sure the contractor carries liability insurance or you will be held responsible if anything goes wrong.
+Insurance – Be sure the contractor carries liability insurance or you may be held responsible if anything goes wrong.

 Worker’s Compensation – Make sure your contractor has Worker’s Compensation and it is paid up.
 His insurance carrier can provide you with a certificate.
 If he does not have Worker’s Compensation paid up to date you could be liable for any on the job injury.

 Safety and Education – Choose a company that emphasizes safety and education, not only what they learn on the job but also in a classroom situation where they are constantly taught proper safety and installation procedures.

 Price – Be very skeptical about the lowest price.
 In roofing, probably more than any other trade, that old saying “you get what you pay for” is probably true.
 Low bidders are often uninsured, do substandard work, and will be unavailable if there is a problem after the work is complete.

 Written Proposal – Insist on a written proposal unless the amount of work is very minor.
 Look for a complete description of the work, what material will be used, terms of payment, etc. Make sure all details are covered.
 Be very leery about hand written contracts that are not complete or clear.

 Supervision – Have the contractor explain who will supervise your work and what his qualifications are.